turbot/steampipe-plugin-aws/docs/tables/aws_iam_account_password_policy.md

 # Table: aws_iam_account_password_policy

-Retrieves the password policy for the AWS account.
+The password policy for the AWS account.
 For more information about using a password policy, go to [Managing an IAM Password Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_ManagingPasswordPolicies.html).

 ## Examples